GerritCodeReview/k8s-gerrit/Documentation/operator.md

 ### GerritCluster

-The GerritCluster custom resource installs one or multiple Gerrit instances.
+The GerritCluster CustomResource installs one or multiple Gerrit instances.
 The operator takes over managing the state of all Gerrit instances within the cluster and ensures that the state stays in sync.
 To this end it manages additional resources that are shared between Gerrit instances or are required to synchronize